-Psoriasis is a chronic, painful and disabling disease that can appear on any part of the body.
-1.2 There are different types of psoriasis.
-2 The most common form is plaque psoriasis, which usually leads to patches of thick red skin covered with silvery scales known as plaques.
-3 Psoriasis is caused by a problem in the body's immune system, where certain immune cells (T-cells) are triggered and become overactive.
-These cells start producing inflammatory reactions that in turn lead to the rapid growth of skin cells, causing plaques to form.
+Psoriasis is a chronic, painful, disfiguring and disabling disease that can appear on any part of the body.
+There are different types of psoriasis.1-2 The most common form is plaque psoriasis, which usually leads to patches of thick red or inflamed skin covered with silvery scales known as plaques.3 Psoriasis is caused by a problem in the body's immune system, where certain immune cells (T-cells) are triggered and become overactive.
+These cells start producing inflammatory chemicals that in turn lead to the rapid growth of skin cells, causing plaques to form.
 For people with psoriasis some days are better than others.
 A flare-up of psoriasis can be triggered by many different things, including stress, hormonal changes and injuries to the skin.
 Psoriasis is not contagious.
-It is not something you can 'catch' or that others can catch from you.2 Psoriasis does not just affect the skin, it can affect other parts of the body and is closely linked with other conditions such as:5 - Psoriatic arthritis, a condition affecting the joints and muscles - Diabetes - High cholesterol - Cardiovascular diseases - High blood pressure Just as importantly, people with psoriasis often struggle with depression and anxiety.5 You can find out more about the impact of psoriasis in the Mental Health and Psoriasis guide.
-There is no cure for psoriasis but the good news is that great strides have been made in psoriasis treatment over the last 20 years and there are more effective treatments for psoriasis today than ever before.2 There are three main groups of treatment and a doctor will decide which to choose based on different factors such as the severity of the psoriasis.5 Topical treatments applied to skin, these are available via a pharmacy ('over the counter') or prescribed by a doctor Phototherapy natural ultraviolet (UV) light from the sun and controlled delivery or artificial UV light are administered by a doctor Systemic treatment prescribed by a doctor, commonly taken as a tablet or given in hospital via drip or injected at home
+It is not something you can 'catch' or that others can catch from you.2 Psoriasis does not just affect the skin, it can affect other parts of the body and is closely linked with other conditions such as:^{5-9} - Psoriatic arthritis, a condition affecting the joints and muscles - Cardiovascular diseases - Osteoporosis - Chronic obstructive pulmonary disorder (COPD) - Cancer - Metabolic syndrome Just as importantly, people with psoriasis often struggle with depression and anxiety.10 You can find out more about the impact of psoriasis in the Mental Health and Psoriasis quide.
+There is no cure for psoriasis but the good news is that great strides have been made in psoriasis treatment over the last 20 years and it is now one of the most treatable conditions affecting the immune system.^{11-15} There are three main groups of treatment and a doctor will decide which to choose based on different factors such as the severity of the psoriasis.^{1,16} Topical treatments applied to skin, these are available via a pharmacy ('over the counter') or prescribed by a doctor Phototherapy natural ultraviolet (UV) light from the sun and controlled delivery or artificial UV light are administered by a doctor Systemic treatment prescribed by a doctor, commonly taken as a tablet or given in hospital via drip or injected at home